Cotswolds & Georgian Bath

-Day 1 - From your chosen joining point your feeder vehicle will take you to your designated interchange point where your holiday begins.
+DAY 1 - From your chosen joining point your feeder vehicle will take you to your designated interchange point where your holiday begins.
 After joining your holiday coach, travel to Oxford where time will be allowed for lunch and sightseeing.
 Continue on for a stop in Burford and see the medieval bridge, old stone houses and attractive Tudor and Georgian frontages - justifiably one of the most picturesque towns in England.
-Often referred to as the ‘Gateway to the Cotswolds’, the town was originally a fortified Anglo-Saxon ford which later grew to be an important regional crossroads and wealthy wool town.
-The last stop is in Bibury, was once described by William Morris as "the most beautiful village in England", where the cottages of Arlington Row are often referred to as the most photographed and beautiful cottages in the country.
-A short drive from here takes you to the hotel to check in for your 2 night stay, with breakfast and dinner.
+Often referred to as the 'Gateway to the Cotswolds', the town was originally a fortified Anglo-Saxon ford which later grew to be an important regional crossroads and wealthy wool town.
+Onto your hotel to check in for your 2 night stay, with breakfast and dinner.

 DAY 2 - After breakfast drive the short distance to the Georgian City of Bath with its many historical treasures, monuments and beautiful architecture dating back to Roman times.
 Explore the Abbey, Roman Baths and view the famous Pulteney Bridge or just relax on the banks of the River Avon.
 Enjoy free time or your driver may offer an optional city sightseeing tour (approx..cost £8 pp).